Heritage Christian School is located in Indianapolis, IN.

-Providing Activities And An Atmosphere Where Learning Can Take Place And Interest Is Stimulated
+Providing Activities and an Atmosphere Where Learning Can Take Place and Interests are Stimulated

 Kindergartners learn that the Bible is the word of God.
 They learn that the Bible teaches who God is: Creator, Savior and Lord.
 They learn to talk to God through prayer.
 They learn that the Bible tells the story of how God gave special promises to Abraham and his descendants.
 Kindergartners learn that the Bible tells the story of how God sent his Son, Jesus, to be born as one of Abraham’s descendants, and came to be the Savior for all people.
 Kindergartners learn that the Bible teaches that everyone has sinned and is separated from God, his plan for salvation is in Christ alone and that we bring honor to God when we walk in his ways.

 Language Arts: Phonics

 The first quarter of Kindergarten, students learn to recognize all the letters and sounds, beginning consonant sounds, vowels as the middle sound, C-V blends, and Phonics charts 1 and 2.
 In the second quarter of Kindergarten, students learn blend ladders, short vowel words (CVC), beginning and ending consonants, how to mark short vowels.
 In the third quarter of Kindergarten, students are introduced to long vowels, Phonics charts 6 and 7, and learn to circle phonics rules.
 In the fourth quarter of kindergarten, students continue to learn more long vowel words and continue to identify and apply all phonics rules.

 Language Arts: Printing